Guhila dynasty: Rawal branch

 According to the 15th century text Eklinga-Mahatmaya, the family split into two branches during the reign of Ranasimha alias Karna: the Rawal (senior) branch of Chittor, and the Rana (junior) branch of Sisoda.
 The later Sisodia Rajput dynasty of Sesoda thus descended from the Guhilas of Mewar.

 Kshemasimha succeeded his father Ranasimha alias Karna.
 By 1151, Chittor was under the control of the Chaulukya king Kumarapala.
 Kshemasimha's son Samantasimha appears to have achieved military success against Kumarapala's successor Ajayapala.
 However, he was defeated by Ajayapala's feudatory Prahladana, the Paramara chief of Abu.
 The 1231 CE Abu prashasti inscription states that Prahladana defended the Gurjara king (that is, Ajayapala) after Samantasimha had broken the king's power on the battlefield.Shortly later, the Naddula Chahamana king Kirtipala, who was also a Chaulukya feudatory, ousted Samantasimha from Mewar.
 Kirtipala probably launched this invasion during 1171-1179 CE, with the approval of his Chaulukya overlord.
-By 1182, Samantasimha's younger brother Kumarasimha regained the control of his ancestral kingdom by appeasing the Chaulukya king.
-This Chaulukya king was probably Ajayapala or his successor Mularaja II.
+By 1182, Samantasimha's younger brother Kumarasimha regained the control of his ancestral kingdom by appeasing the Chaulukya king Bhima II.
 After losing his ancestral realm, Samantasimha established new branch of the Guhilas in the area of Vagad.
-However, he was displaced from Vagad by Solanki Bhima II in 1185 CE or thereabouts.
-He was aided by Sambhar-Ajmer ruler Prithviraja III with whom he fought against the Ghurid conqueror Mu'izz al-Din Muhammad ibn Sam in a battle near Taraori.
+However, he was displaced from Vagad by Bhima II in 1185 CE or thereabouts.
+He was aided by Sambhar-Ajmer ruler Prithviraja III with whom he fought against the Ghurid conqueror Muhammad of Ghor in Second Battle of Tarain.

 Kumarasimha was succeeded by Mathanasimha, Padmasimha and Jaitrasimha.